 A Turkish delight, these dumplings are prevalent throughout Central Asia.
-Also known as Manti, these dumplings are generally have a different toppings ranging from spiced tomato sauce to chili oil or Middle Eastern spices such as pepper.
+Also known as Manti, these dumplings generally have different toppings ranging from spiced tomato sauce to chili oil or Middle Eastern spices such as pepper.

-A versatile dumpling, Gnocchi is generally served as a first course meal.
+A versatile dumpling, Gnocchi is generally served as a first-course meal.
 The dumpling is made of semolina, wheat flour, and potato cut into small pieces.
 The rich globs of the gnocchi are cooked like pasta.
-The dumplings can also be dressed up with pesto, ricotta cheese and a dollop of butter.
+The dumplings can also be dressed up with pesto, ricotta cheese, and a dollop of butter.

 Rolled Rice Noodles

 Also known as ‘Cheong fun’, these dumplings consist of large sheets of steamed rice noodles which are used to wrap a variety of fillings.
 The dumpling may consist of prawns, mixed vegetables, or even fried dough stick fillings.
 The rice noodle dumplings are generally served with a sweet soy sauce.